strvcom/docker-open-knowledge/sessions/01-docker-basics/README.md

 A virtual machine (VM) is an emulation of a computer system.
 Put simply, it makes it possible to run what appear to be many separate computers on hardware that is actually one computer.

 The operating systems and their applications share hardware resources from a single host server, or from a pool of host servers.
-Each VM requires its own underlying OS,and the hardware is virtualized.
-A hypervisor is software, firmware, or hardware that creates and runs VMs.
+Each VM requires its own underlying OS, and the hardware is virtualized.
+A hypervisor is software, firmware or hardware that creates and runs VMs.
 It sits between the hardware and the virtual machine and is necessary to virtualize the server.

 <img src="img/vm.png" width="300" height="300" />

 VMs are a better choice for running apps that require all of the operating system’s resources and functionality or when you need to run multiple applications on servers.
-Also they include established management and security tools.
+Also, they include established management and security tools.

 Popular VM providers:
 * [VMware vSphere](https://www.vmware.com/products/vsphere.html)
 * [VirtualBox](https://www.virtualbox.org/)
 * [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/)

-Containers, instead of virtualizing the underlying computer like a virtual machine, just the OS is virtualized.
+In the case of containers, instead of virtualizing the underlying computer like a virtual machine, just the OS is virtualized.

 Containers sit on top of a physical server and its host OS — typically Linux or Windows.
 Each container shares the host OS kernel and, usually, the binaries and libraries, too.
-Sharing OS resources such as libraries significantly reduces the need to reproduce the operating system code, and means that a server can run multiple workloads with a single operating system installation.
+Sharing OS resources such as libraries significantly reduces the need to reproduce the operating system code, and means that a server can run multiple workloads with single operating system installation.
 Containers are light — they are only megabytes in size and take just seconds to start.

 In contrast to VMs, all that a container requires is an operating system, supporting programs and libraries, and system resources to run a specific program.
-What this means in practice is you can put two to three times as many as applications on a single server with containers than you can with a VM.
-In addition, with containers you can create a portable, consistent operating environment for development, testing, and deployment.
+What this means in practice is that you can put two to three times as many applications on a single server with containers than you can with a VM.
+In addition, with containers, you can create a portable, consistent operating environment for development, testing and deployment.

 <img src="img/container.png" width="300" height="300" />